MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterAffinityRule.md

 # Set-ClusterAffinityRule

 ## SYNOPSIS
-Enabled or Disable an affinity rule, and update the rule type.
+Enable or disable an affinity rule, and update the rule type.

 ## SYNTAX